IncroyablePix/Trema/README.md

 - input: Input text for hex formatted colors.
 - *content*: The name of the color picker and the default label.

+#### Image
+An image that you can load and display.
+- name: The name of the image.
+- src: The source file for the image
+- *content*: NOP

 # TSS
 TSS (Trema Style Sheet) is a styling language specific to Trema which is used to style components without having to do it in C++.
 Its syntax strongly resembles to CSS with features such as scoping for shared variables.